AldoFurlani/course-map/README.md

 ## Architecture Notes

-- **No roles** — every user can create courses, upload materials, manage concepts, and practice.
 - **Auth** — email + password via Supabase Auth.
 Profiles auto-created on signup via DB trigger.
 - **RLS** — Row Level Security on all tables.
 Data is user-scoped via course ownership.
 - **Route-level auth** — all API routes use `requireAuth()` or `requireCourseOwner()` for defense-in-depth.